saharsh3008/project_tour-travel/README.md

-This project is a tour and travel website, used for booking trips after scanning through the choices, with an option to enquire further for queries
-The tech stack used is HTML and CSS
-The link for website is - https://globalgatewaytour.vercel.app/

 # 🌍 Tour & Travel Website

 A responsive and modern travel booking landing page built using **React** and **Tailwind CSS**, designed to showcase destinations and promote travel packages.